 Wednesday, 7 July 2021 | 3:00‒4:00 p.m.
 (CET) | 9:00‒10:00 a.m.
 (Washington)

 Speaker: Dr. Tanvi Madan is a senior fellow in the Project on International Order and Strategy within the foreign policy program, and director of the India Project at the Brookings Institution in Washington, DC.
 Her work explores India’s role in the world and its foreign policy, focusing, in particular, on India's relations with China and the US.
 She also undertakes research at the intersection between India's energy policies and its foreign and security policies.
 Dr. Madan is the author of Fateful Triangle: How China Shaped US-India Relations during the Cold War (Washington DC: Brookings Institution Press, 2020).
 She is currently completing a monograph on India’s foreign policy diversification strategy, and researching her next book on the China-India-US triangle.

-Chairs & Moderation: Prof. Dr. Amrita Narlikar is the President of the German Institute for Global and Area Studies (GIGA), and Professor at the Universität Hamburg.
+Chairs & Moderation: Prof. Dr. Amrita Narlikar is the President of the GIGA, Professor at the Universität Hamburg, non-resident Senior Fellow at Observer Research Foundation (ORF), and Honorary Fellow of Darwin College, University of Cambridge.
 Dr. Hugo Meijer is CNRS Research Fellow at Sciences Po, Center for International Studies (CERI).

 Japan’s Geoeconomic Strategy in the Indo-Pacific